Are Data Centres Obsolete in the Age of AI? Not on our Watch

 Liquid cooling is a notable example for our modular design philosophy.
 Even five years ago, using liquid cooling in the data centre was seen as esoteric outside of edge cases – the infrastructure used by the applications of the day simply didn’t generate enough heat to warrant its use.
 Today, it’s increasingly seen as a hard requirement for dense AI infrastructure deployments.

-Many of Digital Realty’s data centres have a chilled liquid system that can be used for this purpose, and some don’t – but this doesn’t stop us from providing a liquid cooling solution for our customers.
+Many of Digital Realty’s data centers have a chilled liquid system that can be used for this purpose, and some don’t – but this doesn’t stop us from providing a liquid cooling solution for our customers.

 We’ve spent years researching, developing, and operating many ways to support new cooling demands.
 For example, we use high-efficiency air cooling and other alternate liquid cooling technologies that can be fitted to a floor, a suite, or down to even an individual rack.
 We can accommodate these alternatives because our designs are modular.